 We followed that by a birthday lunch out, a kids birthday party, a Halloween party and a Diwali party at our neighbor's house.

-Then we took the kids to my parents for a spend-the-night party while my husband and I went to dinner and the symphony uptown.
+Then we took the kids to my parents' house for a spend-the-night party while my husband and I went to dinner and the symphony uptown.

 We sat at the bar of a new restaurant, had a delicious cocktail and a salad for me, steak for him and then went to hear our Charlotte symphony orchestra play the music of Andrew Lloyd Weber.